Post-SCF properties: charges, bonds, dipole¶

 and the oxygen of the donor water is slightly more negative than the

 acceptor.
-That’s the H-bond polarisation, visible in the numbers.
+That’s the H-bond polarization, visible in the numbers.

 Same in Python: